-No-fault insurance, or personal injury protection insurance (PIP), is a type of automotive insurance that covers your own or any of your passengers’ medical expenses, no matter which driver is at fault in a car accident.
+No-fault insurance, or personal injury protection insurance (PIP), is a type of auto insurance that covers your own or any of your passengers’ medical expenses, no matter which driver is at fault in a car accident.
 Any income that is lost due to being hospitalized and absent from work may also be covered.

 According to the Centers for Disease Control and Prevention (CDC), around $33 billion in work income was lost due to crash injuries in 2012.
 On top of that, medical costs totaled $18 billion - with 75% of that occurring during the first 18 months after a crash injury.

-With these types of numbers for modern, safety-inspected vehicles, it’s no wonder that no-fault insurance was written into legislation back in the 1970s.
+No-fault insurance was written into legislation in the 1970s as a way to help simplify the process of determining who was at fault in an auto accident.
 For the first time ever, people were able to purchase PIP insurance to cover medical expenses caused by accidents.
 Since then, some states now legally require drivers to obtain this type of insurance or some variation of it.

 If you live in a no-fault insurance state, there are some guidelines as to how to make a claim.
 For instance, instead of giving a statement to the other party’s insurance provider, you work exclusively with your own insurer.

 Depending on what your policy requires, you may need to provide your insurer with a statement and medical proof of damages relating to the accident.
 Your insurance company may often appoint the physician or hospital responsible for examining you after an accident.

 You may not have a choice on where you can get treatment, but working with these insurance-approved doctors or hospitals ensures that your claim gets processed as quickly as possible.
 Legal proceedings, paperwork and treatment can easily become unmanageable.

 It’s necessary to provide your insurer all of the information they ask for after an accident or they may completely deny coverage altogether.

 You require different insurance coverage in different situations.